David Atwell: Life in witness protection

 In April 2007, on the basis of the information provided by Atwell, the police charged 31 Hells Angels with 169 criminal charges, plus seized drugs worth $3 million and property worth half-million dollars.
-At a trial that took place between September 2010-May 2011 where Atwell was the star witness for the Crown, five Hells Angels including John "Winner" Neal, the president of the Downtown Toronto chapter, were convicted on charges relating to dealing in GHB and cocaine plus possession of illegal weapons, but all of the accused were acquitted on charges of belonging to a criminal organization.
+At a trial that took place between September 2010 and May 2011 where Atwell was the star witness for the Crown, five Hells Angels including John "Winner" Neal, the president of the Downtown Toronto chapter, were convicted on charges relating to dealing in GHB and cocaine plus possession of illegal weapons, but all of the accused were acquitted on charges of belonging to a criminal organization.
 The trial began on 13 September 2010, and was to be one of the longest trials in Canadian history.
 In November 2010, Atwell took the stand as a witness for the Crown.
 Atwell was nervous on the stand, saying "I'm a...rat.
 I've got to be hiding for the rest of my life".
 Atwell's credibility as a witness came under challenge as one of the accused, Larry Pooler who was acting as his own lawyer, noted that Atwell while working as an informer had smashed up an automobile with a baseball bat to resolve a business dispute, painting Atwell as a violent man who had only turned informer to protect himself.
 The trial ended on 22 May 2011 with Neal, Bahman, and Myles convicted of trafficking in GMB, Campbell convicted of trafficking in cocaine, and Pooler convicted of the possession of an illegal weapon.

 Since 2007, Atwell has lived in witness protection, which he described as psychologically difficult as: "It's a lonely life about moving around and not having any stability...
 What can I do?
 I can only imagine getting close to someone.
 If someone cares about someone, whether it's a friend, a platonic relationship, or an intimate one with the opposite sex, you can only go so far before that person who cares for you [asks] 'Well what happened before that?
 Where did you come from?'
 I can't share any of that with anyone".
 Apart from being lonely, Atwell stated life in witness protection is a life of endless paranoia as the Hells Angels are looking for him while there is always the danger of someone recognizing him and telling the Hells Angels where he is.
 Atwell has also stated that he has no control over his life as his police handlers decide where he is to live and work with no input from him.

 In 2018, he served as a witness for the Crown in an attempt to seize three Hells Angels clubhouses in Vancouver, testifying that crimes were not supposed to be discussed within clubhouses, but fact were, saying: "You are right in the first part — that there’s a rule you shouldn’t talk about it.
 But criminal activity would get leaked to a meeting."